Artumi-Systems-Ltd/filament-map-picker-testbed/README.md

 - Get the correct version/branch of the filament-map-picker installed.
 (See "Useful git alias" below)
 - cd to that dir
 - npm install
-- npm run dev:scritps
+- npm run dev:scripts - keep this running while developing.
 - cd to project
-- php artisan filament:assets
+- `php artisan filament:assets` - This copies the files into place.
-- php artisan serve
+- composer run dev
 - open browser at the given url from above
 - open dev tools
 - make sure the "disable cache" is turned on